nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Filters all appointments from today's date to Oct 01 2028
   *  `filter ed|2028-10-01`

-For more information on each individual parameter click [here](#command-parameters-summary).
+For more information on each individual parameter, click [here](#command-parameters-summary).

 ### Deleting a patient : `delete`

-Deletes the patient with the corresponding NRIC from ClinicConnect.
+Deletes the patient with the corresponding NRIC.

 Format: `delete NRIC`

 ![delete message](images/deleteResult.png)

 Example:
-* Deletes the patient with NRIC T0123456A from ClinicConnect
+* Deletes the patient with NRIC T0123456A
   * `delete T0123456A`

 ### Clearing all entries : `clear`